 Software components used:

-- Eikon Web and Scripting API - Thomson Reuters interface to access Eikon data on the desktop
+- Eikon Data API - Interface to access Eikon data on the desktop

 - Python (3.6.1)- Python Development Environment - version 3